-IAS 16 (Amendment) 'Property, Plant and Equipment - Proceeds before Intended Use' (effective for annual periods beginning on or after 1 January 2022)
+IAS 16 (Amendment) 'Property, Plant and Equipment - Proceeds before Intended Use

 The amendment prohibits an entity from deducting from the cost of an item of PP&E any proceeds received from selling items produced while the entity is preparing the asset for its intended use.
 It also requires entities to separately disclose the amounts of proceeds and costs relating to items produced that are not an output of the entity's ordinary activities.